- by Daniel

 Because years of kneeling down on unforgiving surfaces such as concrete and wooden flooring can lead to your knees being shot way before time.

-It can cause osteoarthritis, bursitis, fluid on the knee, as well as wounds and infections.
+And it can also cause osteoarthritis, bursitis, fluid on the knee, as well as wounds and infections.

-However by wearing a pair of protective knee pads as you work you can help to prevent this as they will:
+However by wearing a pair of protective knee pads as you work you can prevent all of this as they will help to:

-So getting someone a pair of protective knee pads is not just a great gift for them now but also for their future self too.
+So getting someone a pair of protective knee pads is not just a great gift for them now, but also for their future selves too.

 As it will increase the life of their knees and keep them fit and healthy as they get older.

-And a great pair for construction work are the Redback Strapped Knee Pads.
+And a great pair for construction workers are the NoCry Professional Knee Pads.

-This is because they are tough and durable yet remain lovely and comfortable to wear.
+This is because they are tough and durable on any surface, yet remain lovely and comfortable to wear with foam padding on the insides.

 This next item is an ingenious one that is really great for construction workers that suffer from aches and pains during the day.